Take the LSAT: Your Test Day

 Something that also sets top scorers apart is the ability to stick to their plan when things go wrong.
 Instead of abandoning their plans and trying approaches they haven’t practiced, top scorers fall back on the methods and strategies that they’ve practiced multiple times.

 This applies during the test itself, but also to the LSAT test day in general.
 It can be tempting to spend the morning of the test scouring online forums for last-minute LSAT tips.
-But even if you find a juicy new approach to the Reading Comprehension section or a great new way to diagram a logic game, when you’re actually taking the test, it’s unlikely that you’ll successfully apply a new technique that you haven’t practiced.
+But even if you find a juicy new approach to the Reading Comprehension section or to Logical Reasoning assumption questions, when you’re actually taking the test, it’s unlikely that you’ll successfully apply a new technique that you haven’t practiced.

 You’ll get a 10-minute break at the end of the second section.
 Get up, walk around, and use the restroom.
 Do some jumping jacks or sun salutations.
 At that point, you’ll have been sitting in one place for a couple of hours, so it’s time to get the blood moving.
 Also, be sure to have a snack to eat during the break.